d893a/localscore-insights/README.md

 -   NVIDIA GeForce RTX 3090 24 GB
 -   NVIDIA GeForce RTX 3080 Ti 12 GB

-There are only a few AMD GPUs which show notabele performance in these benchmarks:
+There are only a few AMD GPUs which show notable performance in these benchmarks:

 -   AMD Radeon RX 6900 XT 16 GB
 -   AMD Radeon PRO V620 30 GB